Transforming Data

 representations of the same thing (term or data value).
 For example, the

-two strings New York
+two strings New York and new york are very

 likely to refer to the same concept and just have a capitalization

-and Bjork
+difference.
+Likewise, Björk and Bjork probably

-in scientific data.
+scientific data.
 Clustering gives us a tool to resolve them.

 OpenRefine provides different clustering algorithms.
 The best way to understand how they work is to experiment with them.